When you’re looking at Florida villas for sale with a view to buying one, questions on finance are naturally high on the agenda.

 Really, it can be as quick as you want it to be.
 Unlike the UK where the legal aspects take time, a cash buyer can come into town, sign a deal today and provided there are no other wrinkles, can take possession within a week.
 We work on accelerating that process where the buyer so desires.

-Because you’re a potentially more rapid and secure buyer, you can move much more quickly while striking a tougher bargain.
+Because you’re a potentially more rapid and secure buyer of you are not using a US lender, you can move much more quickly while striking a tougher bargain.

 If I have £100,000 liquid capital and want to buy a £250,000 home in Florida, will I be able to make a profit from rentals?